How to Export Code Signing PFX Certificate with the DigiCert Utility Tool

 Step-7: You will find three dots beside the File Name field.
 Click on it to browse to the location and path where you want the .pfx file to be saved.
 Give the file a name you want, and then click on Save.
 When done, click on Finish.

-Step-8: After the completion of all the steps, you will get a message that says, ‘export was successful.’
+Step-8: After completing all the steps, you will get a message that says, ‘export was successful.’
 After this, Click on OK.

 Follow the instructions to export Code Signing PFX Certificate with the DigiCert Utility.